rangle/angular-training-slides/slides/src/content/undone.md

 Correct answer is 2.

-1: This may expose the assumption that values will be implcitily passed into the called back provided.
+1: This may expose the assumption that values will be implicitly passed into the called back provided.

-3: This answer may expose confusion of how tw-way bindings actually work.
+3: This answer may expose confusion of how two-way bindings actually work.

 4: This may expose confusion or a lack of understanding what the the